wdwgonzales/TCOPE/README.md

 3. Gonzales, Wilkinson Daniel Wong.
 2022.
 Hybridization.
 In Ariane Macalinga Borlongan (Ed.) _Philippine English: Development, Structure, and Sociology of English in the Philippines_.
 London: Routledge.

 4. Gonzales, Wilkinson Daniel Wong.
 2022.
 Interactions of Sinitic languages in the Philippines:  Sinicization, Filipinization, and Sino-Philippine language creation.
 In Zhengdao Ye (Ed.), _The Palgrave Handbook of Chinese Language Studies_ (pp. 369–408).
-London: Palgrave-MacMillan. [link]
+London: Palgrave-MacMillan.